krysalead/RestShooter/README.md

 ...
 ```

-So the system will replace the varialbe by the value from the previous request and we will get the parameter of the logged user.
+So the system will replace the variable by the value from the previous request and we will get the parameter of the logged user.

 **${}** is the syntax for the replacement